The Law Of Large Number

 Theorem: The Law Of Large Number

-Given random variables $X_1$,$X_2$,…,$X_n$, each is identically independent distributed with mean $\mu$ and variance $\sigma^{2}$.
+Given random variables X1,X2,…,Xn, each is identically independent distributed with mean μ and variance σ2.

-➀trivially, we know that $E\lbrack \overline {X_n}\rbrack$=$\mu$, $Var\lbrack \overline {X_n}\rbrack$=$\frac {\sigma^{2}}{n}$.
+➀trivially, we know that E\lbrack \overline {X_n}\rbrack=\mu, Var\lbrack \overline {X_n}\rbrack=\frac {\sigma^{2}}{n}.

 ➁by using the Chebyshev's inequality, we have:

-$P(|\overline {X_n}-E\lbrack \overline {X_n}\rbrack|\ge \varepsilon)$
+P(|\overline {X_n}-E\lbrack \overline {X_n}\rbrack|\ge \varepsilon)

-$\le \frac {Var\lbrack \overline {X_n}\rbrack}{\varepsilon^{2}\cdot n}$
+\le \frac {Var\lbrack \overline {X_n}\rbrack}{\varepsilon^{2}\cdot n}

-=$\frac {\sigma^{2}}{\varepsilon^{2}\cdot n}$, for any $\varepsilon>0$
+=\frac {\sigma^{2}}{\varepsilon^{2}\cdot n}, for any \varepsilon>0

-➂$\lim_{n\rightarrow\infty}P(|\overline {X_n}-E\lbrack \overline {X_n}\rbrack|\ge \varepsilon)\le\lim_{n\rightarrow\infty}\frac {\sigma^{2}}{\varepsilon^{2}\cdot n}$, as $n\rightarrow\infty$, it holds that $\lim_{n\rightarrow\infty}P(|\overline {X_n}-E\lbrack \overline {X_n}\rbrack|\ge \varepsilon)$=$0$Cautions must be made that the law of large number might fail if the expect value is infinite!!!
+➂\lim_{n\rightarrow\infty}P(|\overline {X_n}-E\lbrack \overline {X_n}\rbrack|\ge \varepsilon)\le\lim_{n\rightarrow\infty}\frac {\sigma^{2}}{\varepsilon^{2}\cdot n}, as n\rightarrow\infty, it holds that \lim_{n\rightarrow\infty}P(|\overline {X_n}-E\lbrack \overline {X_n}\rbrack|\ge \varepsilon)=0Cautions must be made that the law of large number might fail if the expect value is infinite!!!

 Example: Illustration Of The Law Of Large Number For Discrete Random Variable